 That's hilarious.

-She said, here we were too sensitive to undertake just doing our job.
+You know, she said, here we were too sensitive to undertake just doing our job.

-How are these people going to function in real life with all the difficulties that life uh that everybody in life faces?
+How are these people going to function in real life with all the difficulties that life that everybody in life faces?

 I don't know how they'll get by.